All activities should be supervised by an adult. As an Amazon Associate, I earn from qualifying purchases. This post may contain affiliate links.

 Digestive system for kids

-Teaching them about our body’s digestive tract and how Food is broken down will help them understand their own body better and its uses.
+Teaching kids about the digestive tract and how food is broken down, will help them understand their own body better and make healthier choices.

 Why Cardboard Maze?